 What We Do

-In order to fully understand the complexity of migration experience, we will examine push/pull factors and perform a historical-structuralist analysis of both migration systems and transnationalism.
+We are examining push/pull factors of immigration, and performing a historical-structuralist analysis of migration systems and transnationalism.

-Across all identified populations, we will measure political, institutional, economic, and social forms of violence as varying life course experiences among children and youth.
+We are measuring political, institutional, economic and social forms of violence as varying life course experiences amongst children and youth.

 Social Media & ICT

 We are examining children and youths social participation through the lens of social and traditional media.

 The Rights for Children and Youth Partnership (RCYP) project is a seven-year research project that has been developed to increase knowledge and evidence around the factors that support or hinder the protection of children and youth rights in Central America and the Caribbean, and their diaspora populations in Canada.
 Project collaborators and activities span seven countries: Canada, Dominican Republic, El Salvador, Guatemala, Honduras, Jamaica, and Trinidad & Tobago.